-Mr. Vincent is Hinshaw's Director of Professional Development and is heavily involved in the hiring and training of the firm's young lawyers.
+Mr. Vincent is Hinshaw's Professional Development Partner and is heavily involved in the hiring and training of the firm's young lawyers.
 He co-chairs Hinshaw University, which plans and produces the firm's nationwide basic skills, trial advocacy and continuing legal education programs, and is a member of the CLE Advisory Group to the Illinois Supreme Court Commission on Professionalism.
 Mr. Vincent also chairs the Illinois Supreme Court Commission on Access to Justice's Appellate Forms Subcommittee.

 Mr. Vincent supervises the Chicago office's incoming class of new lawyers in many pro bono matters, including the prosecution of direct criminal appeals in the U.S. Court of Appeals for the Seventh Circuit.
 He spearheaded the firm's adoption of its first pro bono policy and the establishment of its nationwide pro bono legal services committee.